aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

   * [Xentax Forum](https://forum.xentax.com/) There are lot of people who are focused in this area and poking around stuff.

 * Grabbing geometry from video buffer memory using Third party tools.
 (This is the most easiest way to do)
-  * [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) Is old but still works fine for old games using DirectX 6, 8, 9 and older OpenGL versions.
+  * [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) Is old but still works fine for old games using DirectX 6x, 8x, 9x.
+   * > Note instalation is password protected, type: **ripper**
   * [Ninja Ripper](https://gamebanana.com/tools/5638) Works great for most of games based on DirectX 9 and newer.

 ### Tutorial / Usage: